chapel-lang/chapel/doc/rst/technotes/dsi.rst

   involved in the transfer.

 Each method returns a ``bool`` indicating whether the assignment occurred.
-This allows domain maps to default to the Chapel implementation of array assignment if they are incapable or unwilling to perform the assignment themselves.
+This allows domain maps to resort to the Chapel implementation of array assignment if they are incapable or unwilling to perform the assignment themselves.

 Known and Any methods